opvious/register-specification-action/README.md

 ### `tags`

 Comma-separated list of tags to apply to the created specification.
 By default only the `latest` tag is applied.
+This can be useful to add a `ci` tag or version-specific tags for easier tracking.

 ### `dry-run`

-If true, the specifications will only be validated and not registered.
+If true, specifications will only be validated (and not registered).
+Defaults to false.

 ### `api-endpoint`

 Opvious API endpoint.
+You should only need to set this if you are running a self-hosted Opvious cluster.
 Defaults to https://api.opvious.io.

 ### `hub-endpoint`

 Optimization hub endpoint.
+You should only need to set this if you are running a self-hosted Opvious cluster.
 Defaults to https://hub.opvious.io.

 ## Example usage